 135 units (100 or above) are required as approved by the electrical engineering graduate student adviser.
 No more than 30 units of pass/fail grades may be counted toward this requirement.
 Units toward this are not transferable from other schools.
-At least 54 units of EE letter-graded courses (courses listed or cross-listed as EE) labeled 100 or above and not counting EE 291 are required.
-EE 105 ac and EE 102, Electrical Engineering Seminar, is also required.
+At least 54 units of EE letter-graded courses (courses listed or cross-listed as EE) labeled 100 or above are required.
+EE 105 ac and EE 102, Electrical Engineering Seminar, are also required.
 Students are urged to consider including a humanities course in the remaining free electives.